29chdu/29chdu/README.md

 ## Hi I'm Mohamed Japhary👋

 - 📊 Data Analyst with experience in **SQL, Power BI, and Excel**
 - 🔍 Skilled in **data cleaning, visualization, and dashboard creation**
-- 📈 Passionate about **business intelligence and data storytelling**
+- 🔍 Passionate about turning raw data into actionable insights
+- 📈 Experienced in data visualization, reporting, and business intelligence
 - 🌱 Currently exploring **Python**
-- 💡 Love solving problems with data and helping businesses make informed decisions
+-💡 Open to collaborating on data-driven projects

 ## 🛠️ Skills
 - **Languages:**  SQL.